Chapter 45. Configuring session recording by using the CLI

-Learn how to configure user terminal session recordings using the System Security Services Daemon (SSSD), and how to manage and play back these recordings using the tlog
+Configure user terminal session recordings using the System Security Services Daemon (SSSD) to audit and monitor user activity.
+Manage and play back recorded sessions using the tlog command-line utility.

 Session recording captures and saves a user’s terminal activity.
 This provides a detailed, unchangeable record of all commands, output, and error messages, which you can use for auditing, troubleshooting, and investigating a security incident.